lionelblonde/dotfiles/README.md

    the above command to benefit from automatic update support.

 ## Python
-1. (Ensure `miniforge` has been properly installed by running `brew install miniforge`)
+1. (Ensure `mambaforge` has been properly installed by running `brew install mambaforge`)
-2. In the base Anaconda/conda/miniforge environment, install the PEP-8 rule-checking package `flake8` with the command `pip install flake8`, and finally verify that the installed executable is first in the PATH with `which flake8`
+2. In the base conda/miniforge/mambaforge environment, install the PEP-8 rule-checking package `flake8` with the command `pip install flake8`, and finally verify that the installed executable is first in the PATH with `which flake8`

 ## OCaml